dcrouch8-cloud/data-science-portfolio/dtsc.md

 This analysis is descriptive.
 It cannot prove that population growth caused changes in housing costs, and it does not measure the number of income-restricted or subsidized affordable units.

-The analysis uses American Community Survey (ACS) 5-year estimates for the **City of Charlotte, North Carolina** from 2010–2024.
+The analysis uses American Community Survey (ACS) 5-year estimates for the **City of Charlotte, North Carolina**.

 | Variable | ACS Variable | Definition |
 |:---|:---:|:---|